Contrastive Self-Supervised Learning As Neural Manifold Packing: Method

 \subsubsection{Optimization}

 We used the LARS optimizer \cite{you2017large} for training the network.
 For CIFAR10, we trained the model for 1000 epochs using the warmup-decay learning rate scheduler, and with 10 warmup steps and a cosine decay for rest of the steps.
 For ImageNet-100, we trained the model for 200 epochs with 10 steps of warmup and 190 steps of cosine decay for the learning rate.
 For ImageNet-1K, we trained the model for 100 epochs with 10 steps of warmup and 90 steps of cosine decay for the learning rate.
 Training on 8 A100 GPUs with batch size 1024 for 4 views with distributed data parallelization for 100 epochs took approximately 17 hours.
-See Appendix~\ref{appendix:self-supervised-learning} for details about the hyperparameter and the training setup.
+See Appendix~\ref{appendix:self-supervised-learning} for details.